 The shift is an example of Ben Thompson’s aggregation theory which is explained in detail here in his 2015 Stratechery article on the topic.
-Essentially with less emphasis on consoles, value will accrue to the platforms who aggregate the most users as network effects take hold.
+Essentially with less emphasis on consoles, value will accrue to the platforms which aggregate the most users as network effects take hold.
 Game developers will also benefit from cheaper content distribution and access to more users than ever before.

 Current industry forecasts have total gaming revenues increasing to US$250-300 billion in 5 years.
-We believe new revenue streams such as subscription fees, virtual events, and advertising revenues will emerge as a result of the shift that these projections do not fully appreciate.
+We believe new revenue streams such as subscription fees, virtual events and advertising revenues will emerge as a result of the shift that these projections do not fully appreciate.

 This trend will have implications for the industry for the next 10+ years and several companies in the Swell Global Portfolio are positioned to participate over that time.

 About the Author